Jenna and Chris

 The Town

 Long dinners trying to wrap our heads around the year.
 Vancouver, Squamish, Connecticut, England, Italy, Sicily.
-Six months.
-Hundreds of people.
-One marriage.
+The last six months had been a whirlwind.

 Sunset, ending Taormina